EsayasDS/Green-house-effect/README.md

 ## Overview

 Ethiopia is rapidly industrializing, but facility-level greenhouse gas emissions data and forecasting tools remain limited.
-This project investigates whether deep learning can forecast industrial emissions using the detailed U.S. EPA GHGRP dataset as a foundation for a future Ethiopian application.
+This project investigates whether deep learning can forecast industrial emissions using the detailed U.S. EPA GHGRP dataset as a foundation for future adaptation to Ethiopian facility-level data.

 Three models were developed and compared: